-Our experimental evaluation is three-fold: \begin{enumerate} \item In Section~\ref{sec:quantitative_analysis}, we compare our approximate $k$-Motiflet algorithm against four state of the art MD methods in a quantitative analysis on five data sets.
-In this analysis, we disregard any known motifs in the data but instead compute the extents and cardinality of motif sets at given combinations of extent and $k$, or respectively $r$. \item In Section~\ref{sec:qualitative_analysis}, we compare our approximate $k$-Motiflet algorithm against four state-of-the-art methods in a qualitative analysis on four data sets - those for which motifs are known from the literature.
-We evaluate methods by their ability to find these motifs. \item Finally, we compare our approximate and exact $k$-Motiflet algorithms regarding quality of results and both against the competitors in terms of runtime in Section~\ref{sec:comparison_exact_approx}, \end{enumerate}
+Our experimental evaluation is three-fold: Firstly in Section~\ref{sec:quantitative_analysis} we compare our \textbf{approximate} algorithm against SotA in a quantitative analysis on six real world sets.
+We evaluate methods by the similarity and cardinality of motif sets.
+Secondly in Section~\ref{sec:qualitative_analysis}, we compare our \textbf{approximate} $k$-Motiflet algorithm against SotA in a qualitative analysis on three real world and 25 semi-synthetic data sets - those for which motifs are known.
+We evaluate methods by their ability to find these motifs.
+Finally in Section~\ref{sec:comparison_exact_approx}, we compare our \textbf{approximate and exact} $k$-Motiflets regarding quality of results, and both against competitors for runtimes.

-\paragraph{Competitors:} We compare our new algorithm to VALMOD~\cite{linardi2018valmod}, EMMA~\cite{lonardi2002finding}, Set Finder~\cite{bagnall2014finding}, and Learning Motifs (LM)~\cite{grabocka2016latent}.
-We used the original implementation of EMMA and Set Finder but performed some runtime optimizations.
+\emph{Competitors:} We compare our new algorithm to VALMOD~\cite{linardi2018valmod}, EMMA~\cite{lonardi2002finding}, Set Finder (SF)~\cite{bagnall2014finding}, and Learning Motifs (LM)~\cite{grabocka2016latent}.
+We used the original implementation of EMMA and SF but performed some runtime optimizations.
 In EMMA we improved the computation of means and stds from $\mathbb{O}(nl)$ to $\mathbb{O}(n)$ using a sliding window implementation.
-For Set Finder, we improved the filtering of trivial matches by sorting the indices first and then searching for overlaps in sorted indices, rather than checking all pairs of indices.
+For SF, we improved the filtering of trivial matches by sorting the indices first and then searching for overlaps in sorted indices, rather than checking all pairs of indices.
 We used our own python re-implementation of VALMOD because the reference implementation is for pair motifs only.
 For LM, we used the JAVA implementation provided by the authors.

-\paragraph{Data Sets:} We collected five challenging real-life data sets to assess the quality and scalability of MD algorithms.
-For three out of these, the literature describes motifs which we shall use for evaluating the MD algorithms in Section~\ref{sec:qualitative_analysis}.
-An overview can be found in Table~\ref{tab:use-cases}.
-The five data sets are the following:

-\emph{Muscle Activation} was collected from professional in-line speed skating~\cite{morchen2007efficient} on a large motor driven treadmill with Electromyography (EMG) data of multiple movements.
-It consists of $29.899$ measurements at $100Hz$ corresponding to $30s$ in total.
-The known motifs are the muscle movement and a recovery phase.

-\emph{ECG Heartbeats} contains a patient's (ID $71$) heartbeat from the LTAF database~\cite{petrutiu2007abrupt}.
-It consists of $3.000$ measurements at $128Hz$ corresponding to $~23s$.
-The heartbeat rate is around $60$ to $80$ bpm.
-There are two motifs: A calibration signal and the actual heartbeats.